 The goal of the science program is for all students to achieve full scientific literacy through standards-aligned, problem-based instruction.
 Students apply content knowledge through scientific and engineering practices to solve non routine problems.
-For high school graduation, each student must earn a minimum of 3 credits in science courses that are aligned to the Maryland Science Standards (Next Generation Science Standards).
+For high school graduation, each student must earn a minimum of 3 credits in science courses that are aligned to the Maryland Science Standards (Next Generation Science Standards) and approved for graduation credit.
 In selecting courses to meet the 3-credit requirement, students should seek a broad array of learning experiences that include experiences in each of the major disciplines of science